 We highly recommend you to create a strong password of your own choosing (using a minimum of 8 characters, including at least three kinds of following categories: upper case letters, lower case letters, numbers, and special characters) in order to increase the security of your product.

 And we recommend you change your password regularly, especially in the high security system, changing the password monthly or weekly can better protect your product.

 - 2. Enter the password to activate the IP cameras. - 3.
-Optional: Check Export GUID, or Security Question Configuration. - 4.
+Optional: Check Export GUID, Security Question Configuration, or Reserved E-mail Settings. - 4.
 Click OK.

-- After the device is activated, you should properly keep the password. - You can duplicate the password to the IP cameras that are connected with default protocol.
+- After the device is activated, you should properly keep the password. - You can duplicate the password to the IP cameras that are connected with default protocol. - The available password resetting functions may vary according to different models.

-- When you have enabled Export GUID, continue to export the GUID file to the USB flash driver for the future password resetting. - When you have enabled Security Question Configuration, continue to set the security questions for the future password resetting.
+- When you have enabled Export GUID, continue to export the GUID file to the USB flash driver for the future password resetting. - When you have enabled Security Question Configuration, continue to set the security questions for the future password resetting. - When you have enabled Reserved E-mail Settings, continue to set the reserved email for the future password resetting.